 5. PRACTICE SHADING

 Conditioning is important.
-We all know how to shade but making sure that we can shade adequately and correctly.
+We all know how to shade but make sure that we can shade adequately and correctly.
 Remember that just by a wrong shading in one of the items on the test questionnaire, you can get a failing mark so make sure how to shade correctly!

 6. PRACTICE ANSWERING SITUATIONAL QUESTIONS